-The Pico Nature Park, established in 2008, is the largest of the Azores.
-It is a place where humankind and nature live in harmony, inviting visitors to explore its geodiversity, biodiversity, gastronomy and unique cultural traditions.
+Pico Nature Park, established in 2008, is the largest of the Azores.
+It is a place where Men and nature live in harmony, inviting visitors to explore its geodiversity, biodiversity, gastronomy and unique cultural traditions.

-Pico Island, the youngest of the archipelago, has an important geodiversity and biodiversity, with several areas classified in the Natura 2000 network, the Landscape of the Pico Island Vineyard Culture, a UNESCO World Heritage Site, one Ramsar Site and eight priority geosites of Azores UNESCO Global Geopark.
+The island of Pico, the youngest of the Archipelago, has an important geodiversity and biodiversity, with several areas of the Natura 2000 network, the Landscape of the Pico Island Vineyard Culture, a UNESCO World Heritage Site, one Ramsar Site and eight priority geosites of the Azores UNESCO Global Geopark.

-Available to its visitors are the Mountain’s House, the Volcanoes’ House, the Gruta das Torres Visitors Centre and the Landscape of the Pico Island Vineyard Culture Interpretation Centre, as well as several walking trails that extend from sea level to the highest point in Portugal.
+The Park has available to its visitors are the Mountain’s House, the Volcanoes’ House, the Gruta das Torres Visitors Centre, the Landscape of the Pico Island Vineyard Culture Interpretation Centre and a Wild Birds Rehabilitation Centre.
+It also has eight walking trails that extend from sea level to the highest point in Portugal.